-Paolo Vitti is a practicing architect and historian of architecture with over thirty years of experience in areas of ancient and modern architecture, restoration of cultural heritage sites and museum design.
-He presently holds teaching appointments in Italian and American universities.
-His book on Roman Construction in the Peloponnese has received two major awards.
-He is author of over 60 articles on restoration, museology, history of architecture and ancient construction.
-Prof. Vitti is particularly interested to the use of traditional building techniques and their relationship with sustainable architecture.
+He is a practicing architect and historian of architecture with over thirty years of experience in areas of ancient and modern architecture, restoration of cultural heritage sites and museum design.
+He is author of over 70 articles on restoration, museology, history of architecture and ancient construction.
+Prof. Vitti is particularly interested in the use of traditional building techniques and their relationship with sustainable architecture.

 His professional experience includes the documentation, study and conservation of several sites in Italy, Greece, Turkey, Tunisia, Cyprus, Palestine and Morocco.
 He has worked in such monuments as the Colosseum, the Domus Tiberiana on the Palatine Hill, the archeological sites of Paestum and Sybaris.
 His restoration of the Armenian Church and Monastery in Nicosia (Cyprus) has received the "European Heritage Award/Europa Nostra Award" in 2015.